dumith98/discord_bot/README.md

 DISCORD_TOKEN={your-bot-token}
 DISCORD_GUILD={your-guild-name}
 ```
+These info can be obtained in the `https://discord.com/developers/` website with your account.
-remember to add it to your `.gitignore` file so you don't push confidential information into your public repo.
+Remember to add it to your `.gitignore` file so you don't push confidential information into your public repo.